Finer sub-Planck structures and displacement sensitivity of SU(1,1) circular states: MAIN THEORY

-To make the discussion as self-contained as possible, we begin with a brief review of the main concepts underlying the present investigation, initially focusing on the role of phase-space characteristics of nonclassical states in quantum metrology.
-Nonclassical states play a crucial role in enhancing quantum metrological performance~\cite{Sinatra2022,Czartowski_2024,Martin_2020,RevModPhys.90.035005,PhysRevLett.128.150501,7pyw-tgjd}.
-In more specific terms, the usefulness of a quantum state for these applications can be quantified by analyzing how distinguishable it becomes from its original form after a small perturbation~\cite{Toscano06}, which reflects the sensitivity of the state to phase-space displacements and is closely related to the size of the smallest feature in the corresponding phase space.
-To understand this, let us consider the common example of the harmonic oscillator, where the system is governed by the annihilation operator $\hat{a}$ and the creation operator $\hat{a}^\dagger$, which satisfy the canonical commutation relation $[\hat{a}, \hat{a}^\dagger] = 1$, with $\hbar = 1$ hereafter.
-The Wigner function for a generic quantum state $\hat{\rho}$ belonging to the HW group can be expressed as $W_{\hat{\rho}}(\bm{\gamma})=\mathrm{tr}[\hat{\rho}\hat{D}(\alpha)\hat{\Pi}\hat{D}^\dagger(\alpha)]$ with $\hat{D}(\alpha)=\exp\left(\alpha\hat{a}^\dagger-\alpha^*\hat{a}\right)$ being the displacement operator, $\hat{\Pi}=(-1)^{\hat{a}^\dagger\hat{a}}$ denoting the parity operator, and $\bm{\gamma}=(x,p)^{\top}$ representing the position-momentum pair.
+To make the discussion as self-contained as possible, we begin with a brief review of the main concepts underlying the present investigation, specifically focusing on the sub-Planck structures and their impact in quantum measurements.
+Nonclassical states play a crucial role in quantum metrology~\cite{Sinatra2022,Czartowski_2024,Martin_2020,RevModPhys.90.035005,PhysRevLett.128.150501,7pyw-tgjd}, and states exhibiting sub-Planck structures are evident as valuable resources for quantum metrology, both theoretically~\cite{Toscano06} and experimentally~\cite{zheng2025}.

+In more specific cases, the usefulness of a quantum state to detect phase space displacement or rotations (i.e., phase shifts) can be quantified by analyzing how distinguishable it becomes from its original form after a minor translation~\cite{Toscano06}.
+This reflects the sensitivity to phase-space displacements and is closely related to the phase-space scales, where quantum states with sub-Planck-scale structures are particularly desirable~\cite{Naeem2021,naeem2022,naeem2023,naeemprapplied,akhtar2024sub-shot}.
+To understand this, let us start with quantum states belonging to the well-established HW group, which is based on $\mathfrak{hm}$(1) algebra, defined through the annihilation operator $\hat{a}$ and the creation operator $\hat{a}^\dagger$, which satisfy the canonical commutation relation $[\hat{a}, \hat{a}^\dagger] = 1$, with $\hbar = 1$ hereafter.